 LPG separation using zeolite membranes

 A more sophisticated seeding technique for the generation of MFI membranes was developed for this process.
 Basically, MFI slurries are used for the activation of inert Al2O3 supports for heterogeneous crystallization.
-The resulting MFI seed layer acts both as heterogeneous nucleation side and as flexible distance holder between support and MFI membrane suppressing defect formations during thermal template removal.
-Currently, the separation of natural gas is investigated under realistic process conditions using such mechanically stabilized membranes.
+The resulting MFI seed layer acts both as a heterogeneous nucleation side and as a flexible distance holder between support and MFI membrane; this suppresses defective formations during thermal template removal.
+An investigation is currently in progress, using such mechanically stabilized membranes, examining the separation of natural gas under realistic process conditions.

 Oxygen removal from biogas

 Methane from biogas contains typically up to 5000 ppm (0.5 %) oxygen.
-However, distinct lower values are permitted when supplying into the gas grid.
-In order to improve the quality of biomethane the newest project of our group is about materials development for the reduction of oxygen in biomethane.
-Therefore, mainly process-adapted reduction catalysts as well as novel inorganic absorbents are in development.
-In case of success a technology for the removal of oxygen to concentrations below 10 ppm should be available.
+However, significantly lower values are permitted when supplying into the gas grid.
+With the aim of improving the quality of biomethane, the most recent project of our group is about materials development for the reduction of oxygen in biomethane.
+Therefore, developments focus mainly on process-adapted reduction catalysts and also novel inorganic absorbents.
+In the event of success, a technology should be available for the removal of oxygen to concentrations below 10 ppm.

 Membrane reactors for the production of syngas